KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 easier to reason about than mutable state.
 See:
 [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency_(computer_science)).

-This paragraph from the Datomic website explains other advantages this approach quite well:
+This paragraph from the Datomic website explains other advantages of this approach quite well:

 > How can data be immutable?
 Don't facts change?
 They don't, in fact,